Sampling Is All You Need on Modeling Long-Term User Behaviors for CTR Prediction: Methodology

 As the number of hash signatures $m/ \tau$ increases, $\tilde{p}_{j}$ converges to $\mathbb{E}\left[\tilde{p}_{j} \right]$, and $\text{Attn}(\mathbf{q}, \mathbf{S})$ converges to $\mathbb{E}\left[\text{Attn}(\mathbf{q}, \mathbf{S}) \right]$.
 The empirical results show that when $m/ \tau \geq 16$, the estimation error will be very small.
 In practice, we use $m=48$ and $\tau=3$ for our online model.

 We plot the attention weights $\left((1 - \frac{\arccos (\mathbf{q}^{\top} \mathbf{s}_j)}{\pi})^3\right)$ produced by SDIM in Figure~\ref{fig2}.
 For comparison, we also plot the attention weights $\left(\exp(\mathbf{q}^{\top} \mathbf{s}_j/0.5)\right)$ produced by target attention in the same figure.
-From Figure~\ref{fig2}, we can see that the attention weights of the proposed model align well with the exponential function in softmax in target attention.
-Therefore, \textbf{theoretically, our method can obtain outputs that are very close to the target attention}.
+From Figure~\ref{fig2}, we can see that the attention weights of SDIM align well with the softmax function in target attention, therefore, \textbf{theoretically, our method can obtain outputs that are very close to the target attention}.
 We name the proposed method as SDIM, which means \textbf{S}ampling-based \textbf{D}eep \textbf{I}nterest \textbf{M}odeling.